matiasgreaker/matiasgg-website/README.md

 # Edit page

-1. Create a .md file in a subfolder under content or create a new subfolder.
+1. Create a .md file in a subfolder `under` content or create a new subfolder.
 Copying from the other folders is a good idea to get started.
-2. Run deploy.sh to update webpage
+2. Push to main branch to update webpage.

 More tricks to come...